antonioerh/cs50x-projects/README.md

 A collection of programming projects I developed during [CS50x: Introduction to Computer Science](https://www.edx.org/learn/computer-science/harvard-university-cs50-s-introduction-to-computer-science)

 ## Description
-This repository contains the projects developed during Harvard University's CS50x: Introduction to Computer Science.
+This repository contains the projects I developed during Harvard University's CS50x: Introduction to Computer Science.
 The projects cover core computer science concepts, including algorithms, data structures, memory management, and web development, using languages such as C and Python.

 **Note:** Some C programs rely on the CS50 Library, which is provided in the CS50 development environment and is not available by default on other systems.
 If so, they will not run properly.